The committee’s main role and responsibilities are to assist the board in fulfilling its responsibilities regarding:

-The committee’s objective is to assist the board in the discharge of its responsibilities in relation to the group’s alcohol policies and corporate accountability, including sustainable development, corporate social responsibility and corporate social investment.
+The committee’s objective is to assist the board in the discharge of its responsibilities in relation to the corporate accountability, including sustainable development, corporate social responsibility and corporate social investment.
 More details of the committee’s activities are in the sustainable development summary report.

 See the Sustainable development section for more about CARAC’s activities.